Our first exposé is of H&M who, behind the greenwashing

 Don’t believe me?
 In 2015 he received permission to build a

 three-storey mansion in Wiltshire, with a pool, orangery (a whole damn

-conservatory of oranges), all-weather tennis courts, space for 12 cars, and six
+conservatory of oranges), all-weather tennis courts, space for 12 cars, and six full-time staff to look after the mansion.

-In 2009, our fave supplier of cheap garmz bought a whole damn village in Hampshire for £25m.
+In 2009, he bought a whole village in Hampshire for £25m.

 Yes, a VILLAGE.

 So, given the abundance of wealth he has accumulated, he

 must be doing the most to ensure his business is running as ethically and humanely as possible…?

 Human rights abuses have been reported throughout H&M’s

 production line, and across the various countries they have factories in.